s9lucas/URP-Equirectangular-Camera/README.md

 ## Adjusting Your Scene

 You likely will have to tweak your scene to accomodate the cam, specifically things that may interact with the edges of the cubemap.
 I have found that VFX particle billboards pointed at the camera look better if they are smaller and further away from the camera.
 Post-processing that involves the camera frame like Vignette or extreme Bloom will interact with the cubemap edges.
-Depth of Field and other depth-based post-processing does not currently work because they are applied after the scene renders on the the canvas, which doesn't include the depth channel from the camera (there should be some way to fix this).
+Depth of Field and other depth-based post-processing does not currently work because they are applied after the scene renders on the canvas, which doesn't include the depth channel from the camera (there should be some way to fix this).

 ### What about higher resolutions?